The Flintstones: History and production

+Broadcast history

-The first three seasons of The Flintstones aired Friday nights at 8:30 Eastern time on ABC, with the first two seasons in black-and-white.
-Beginning with the third season in 1962, ABC televised the Flintstones in color, one of the first programs in color on that network.
-Season four and part of season five aired Thursdays at 7:30.
-The rest of the series aired Fridays at 7:30.
+Although The Flintstones was produced in color for its entire run, ABC broadcast the show only in black-and-white for the first two seasons.
+Beginning with the third season in 1962, ABC televised The Flintstones in color, making it one of the first programs in color to air on the network.
+The first three seasons of The Flintstones aired Friday nights at 8:30 Eastern time on ABC.
+Season four and part of season five aired Thursdays at 7:30, while the rest of the series aired Fridays at 7:30.

-In the U.S., besides being part of NBC Saturday mornings from 1966 to 1970, the syndicated reruns of the series were offered to local stations until 1997, when E/I regulations and changing tastes in the industry led to the show's move to cable television.
+In the U.S., The Flintstones was part of NBC Saturday mornings from 1966 to 1970, with syndicated reruns offered to local stations until 1997, when E/I regulations and changing tastes in the industry led to the show's move to cable television.
 From the time of Ted Turner's purchase of Hanna-Barbera in 1991, TBS, TNT, and Cartoon Network aired the program.
-On April 1, 2000, the program moved to Boomerang, where it aired until March 6, 2017 (in its last years on the channel, it had been relegated to a graveyard slot) and returned to the channel on July 30, 2018.
-Online, the series was made available on the In2TV service beginning in 2006, then the online version of Kids' WB until that service was discontinued in 2015.
-As of 2017, full episodes are only available in the U.S. on Boomerang's subscription video-on-demand service, with select clips made available on the official YouTube account tied to the revamped Kids' WB website.
-In 2019, MeTV acquired rerun rights to the series, returning the show to broadcast television for the first time in over 20 years.
-All seasons of this series can currently be streamed on HBO Max, a streaming service Warner Bros.
-Discovery's and Tubi, a streaming service owned by Fox Corporation.
+In September 2003, the program moved to Boomerang, where it has continued to air regularly as of 2025 with some interruptions.
+Online, the series was made available on the In2TV service beginning in 2006, then the online version of Kids' WB until it was discontinued in 2015.
+As of 2017, full episodes are available in the U.S. on Boomerang's subscription video-on-demand service, with select clips made available on the official YouTube account tied to the revamped Kids' WB website.
+In 2019, MeTV acquired rerun rights to the series, returning the show to broadcast television for the first time in over 20 years, first airing on its main channel and then its new channel MeTV Toons in 2024.
+Until 2025, the series streamed in full and then in part on Max, a streaming service owned by Warner Bros.
+Discovery.
+The complete series can be found on Tubi, a streaming service owned by Fox Corporation.
+As of August 1, 2024, the program can also be found in full on Hulu.